Nonlinear Response Identities and Bounds for Nonequilibrium Steady States

 We now derive exact relations connecting steady-state responses to perturbations of arbitrary strength.
 Our starting point is a fundamental relation between perturbed and unperturbed steady-state probabilities:

 $\Delta W_{mn}=W_{mn}^{\prime}-W_{mn}$ is the change in transition rates, and {primed quantities (denoted by $'$) represent the corresponding quantities in the perturbed system}.
 This relation generalizes the response relations for infinitesimal perturbations developed in \cite{harvey2023Universal,aslyamov2024Nonequilibrium,ptaszynski2024Nonequilibrium} to finite-perturbation regime.
-Our derivation of Eq.~\eqref{Fmfpt} is solely based on the steady-state condition and the existence of a pseudoinverse of the generator, and is thus not limited to Markov jump processes \cite{supplemental_material} (see also \cite{khodabandehlou2024Affine} for a different approach and \cite{meyerjr.1980Condition,cho2000Markov} for discrete-time Markov chain).
+Our derivation of Eq.~\eqref{Fmfpt} is solely based on the steady-state condition and the existence of a pseudoinverse of the generator, and is thus not limited to Markov jump processes, {see Supplemental Material (SM) \cite{supplemental_material} Sec.
+I for details} (see also \cite{khodabandehlou2024Affine} for a different approach and \cite{meyerjr.1980Condition,cho2000Markov} for discrete-time Markov chain).
 For $i\neq j$, $\langle t_{ij}\rangle$ represents the average time for the system to first reach state $i$ starting from state $j$, while we set $\langle t_{ii}\rangle=0$.

 To make this relation practical and connect it to physical perturbations, we parametrize the transition rates following \cite{dechant2020Fluctuation,owen2020Universal} as

 This decomposition captures the essential physics: { $A_{ij}$ represents the activation energy for transitions from state $j$ to state $i$}, decomposed into vertex parameters $E_j$ (energy well depths), symmetric edge parameters $B_{ij}=B_{ji}$ (barrier heights), and asymmetric edge parameters $F_{ij}=-F_{ji}$ (driving forces).
 Perturbations to $E_j$ affect all exit rates from state $j$, while edge perturbations modify specific transitions.
 The system is driven away from equilibrium whenever cycle affinities $F_c = \sum_{e_{ij}\in c}F_{ij}$ are non-zero.
 In this Letter, we do not impose any constraints on the cycle affinities; thus, the results hold for systems arbitrarily away from equilibrium.